UCL-EO/geog0111/docs/001_Notebook_use.md

 #### Course load

-This course is intended to be 25 % of your course load for the term.
+This course is intended to be 25 % of your course load for the term, which equates to at lesast 9 hours per week.
+This is the typiocal average of effort you should be putting in each week of the course.

 You will find fuller information on the [GEOG0111 course moodle page](https://moodle.ucl.ac.uk/course/view.php?id=21495), but that percentage should give you some idea of the amount of effort we are expecting you to put in (on average) per week.

 #### Learning